-1. comply with valid legislation as well as the regulations and guidelines issued by virtue of it:

-- 2. provide the management and monitoring functions specified in sections 4-6 of this certification practice statement; - 3. complete an identification procedure on certificate applicants as described in Chapters 4-6 of this certification practice statement and the certificate policy as well as submit the applicant's data to the certification authority for the purpose of creating the certificate; - 4. perform the agreed assignments and support the rights of certificate users and relying parties; and - 5. comply with all terms and conditions related to the registration service in the certificate policy and this certification practice statement.
+- 1. comply with valid legislation as well as the regulations and guidelines issued by virtue of it: - 2. provide the management and monitoring functions required in sections 4-6 of this certificate policy; - 3. complete an identification procedure on certificate applicants as described in Chapters 4-6 of this certificate policy and the certification practice statement and submit the applicant's data to the certification authority for the purpose of creating the certificate: - 4. perform the agreed assignments and support the rights of certificate users and relying parties; and - 5. comply with all terms and conditions related to the registration service in this certificate policy and the certification practice statement.